 Purpose

-Applications must be submitted at least 30 days prior to the start date of travel.
+Application deadline: We prefer for applications to be submitted at least 30 days prior to the start date of travel.
+Applications are reviewed during the month after submission.

 Eligibility

-• University of Iowa tenured, tenure-track, instructional-track, clinical, and research faculty as well as professional and scientific staff members for whom research and scholarship are assigned as one of their primary job responsibilities and have at least a 50% university appointment.
-Visiting faculty and postdoctoral scholars are not eligible.
-Graduate, undergraduate, and professional students are not eligible.
+University of Iowa tenured, tenure-track, instructional-track, clinical, and research faculty as well as professional and scientific staff members for whom research and scholarship are assigned as one of their primary job responsibilities and have at least a 50% university appointment.

 • Applications must involve international travel.

 • Applicants are required to seek additional financial support from their departments and colleges and to indicate the level, source, and status of this funding clearly on the application.
-No application will be considered without information concerning other UI funding sought or awarded.
 Applicants are also encouraged to seek funds from sources external to the university.

 • Highest priority will be given to applicants seeking support for active involvement and meaningful participation in research projects or creative activities involving international topics.
 Examples include collaborative work with foreign colleagues in venues outside the U.S., or presentations at internationally based conferences, exhibitions, and performances.